marcpaterno/jacobian-autodiff/README.md

 # Automatic Calculation of Jacobians and Hessians

-This repository contains a C++ demonstration of the calculation of Jacobians and (coming soon!)
-Hessians through automatic differentiation.
+This repository contains a C++ demonstration of the calculation of Jacobians and Hessians through automatic differentiation.
 The automatic differentiation is achieved through the use of dual numbers.

 ## Differentiation through the use of dual numbers